 Their point regarding occupational exposures is critical, especially since manganism was initially called “welder’s disease.”

 This occupational exposure is underscored by researchers noted above:

 “While manganese deficiency rarely occurs in humans, manganese toxicity is known to occur in certain occupational settings through inhalation of manganese-containing dust.”

 There may be concern for supplements that unnaturally add to one’s manganese content.
 But a healthy diet that contains manganese from plant-foods has not been shown to be unhealthy.

-The issue here is absorption of manganese oxides.
+The issue here is the absorption of manganese oxides.
 Absorption levels from airborne oxidized manganese from welding or steel operations have been solidly linked to Parkinson’s-type symptoms, or manganism.
-And manganese oxides from mining operations have been linked in drinking water as discussed above.
+And manganese oxides from mining operations have been linked to drinking water as discussed above.